 When I started managing Facebook ads for our startup, I was completely confused about all the various options.
 Now, after reading tens of articles on the subject and having created over 300 different Facebook ads… it still feels like there’s a lot to learn.

 However, there are some Facebook advertising tactics that work like magic every time.
-Up next, you’ll find 18 Facebook ad hacks used by many beloved brands.
+Up next, you’ll find 18 Facebook ad hacks used by many beloved brands (and for promoting my personal Facebook ads blog).
 Apply these hacks to your ad campaigns and see your conversions go up!